mkutay/england-is-my-polluted-city/README.md

 - [OSGB by DST](https://github.com/dstl/osgb]) - Library to convert British Grid System (Easting / Northing) to Latitude and Longitude
 - [GeographicLib](https://github.com/geographiclib/geographiclib-java) - Used for geodesic distance calculation
 - [Postcodes.io](https://postcodes.io/) - API used to get location & address data from the specified longitude and latitude on the map
+- [GSON](https://github.com/google/gson) - A library by Google to convert between Json and Java Objects

 ## Authors